freqtrade/freqtrade/docs/index.md

 - Run: Run the bot on exchange with simulated money (Dry-Run mode) or with real money (Live-Trade mode).
 - Select markets: Create your static list or use an automatic one based on top traded volumes and/or prices (not available during backtesting).
 You can also explicitly blacklist markets you don't want to trade.
 - Download market data: Download historical data of the exchange and the markets your may want to trade with.
 The historical data can be based on [OHLCV](https://en.wikipedia.org/wiki/Open-high-low-close_chart) candles or be trade ticks (for exchanges that support this).
+- Strategy: Write your strategy in python, using [pandas](https://pandas.pydata.org/).
+Example strategies to inspire you are available in the [strategy repository](https://github.com/freqtrade/freqtrade-strategies).
 - Backtest: Test your strategy on downloaded historical data.
 - Optimize: Find the best parameters for your strategy using hyperoptimization which employs machining learning methods.
 You can optimize buy, sell, take profit (ROI), stop-loss and trailing stop-loss parameters for your strategy.
 - Run using Edge (optional module): The concept is to find the best historical [trade expectancy](edge.md#expectancy) by markets based on variation of the stop-loss and then allow/reject markets to trade.
 The sizing of the trade is based on a risk of a percentage of your capital.